Instructor, Jill L. Basso will teach you how to enjoy the benefits that Tai Chi brings

 Tai Chi Classes

-Jill teaches the Cheng Man-Ch”ing Short Form (Yang Short Form), a 37-posture Tai Chi form.
-Her classes include classic & fundamental Tai Chi principles, standing meditation (Wuji), standing postures, silk-reeling exercises, solo & two-person exercises, push-hands, self-defense applications, Tai Chi sword, sword dueling, as well as readings from the classics.
+Jill teaches the Cheng Man-Ch’ing Short Form (Yang Short Form), a 37 posture Tai Chi form and the 108 posture Yang Long form.
+Her classes include classic & fundamental Tai Chi principles, standing meditation (Wuji), standing postures, silk-reeling exercises, solo & two-person exercises, push-hands, self-defense applications, Tai Chi sword, Stick form, sword dueling, as well as readings from the classics.

 Jill teaches the postures with attention to detail, into short sets to help students learn each posture well and blend into a seamless & continuous form.
 Her students can continue the practice at home with ease and understanding.
 Students are encouraged to have a daily practice.